MarcinKilarski/Interactive-Website-Performance-Report/README.md

 1. If you don't have a free Google Data Studio account, you need to [create it](https://datastudio.google.com/)
 2. Copy the report

-   - Bring your mouse cursor to the top edge of the report window.
+   - Move your mouse cursor to the top edge of the report window.
 Top navigation will appear.
    - Go to "File" (top navigation)
    - Select "Make a copy..."
    - Give it an appropriate name, e.g. "Website Performance Report for Company X - March 2019"